 In my mind, clarity, detail, and transparency take precedence over pure listening enjoyment.
 You may disagree and that’s okay.
 It’s important to understand that these headphones are very similar, but they aren’t identical twins.
 There is a clear (but still subtle) difference between them.

 The build quality of the Sennheiser HD650 is roughly the same as the build of the HD600.

 There aren’t any glaring deficiencies in either headphone.

-The 650 is lightweight, but doesn’t feel cheap.
+The 650 is lightweight but doesn’t feel cheap.
 It simply feels economical.
-The weight of it is perfect for long listening sessions; it doesn’t tire you out at all, and the clamp force, once broken in, is perfect.
+The weight of it is perfect for long listening sessions; it doesn’t tire you out at all, and the clamping force, once broken in, is perfect.